namiverm/Developer-Portal-Tenant-API/docs/resources/guides/how-to-use-docignore.md

     * Any exisitng file(s) can be mentioned in this file to hide from Search results and document explorer navigation bar.

-    * It is not recommended just to define any subdirectory name in this file.
+    * Not recommended to define any subdirectory name in this file.

     * Currently it doesn't support exclude option.